KocaMio/twNbaFantasyAssitorChromeExt/README.md

 Using this extension play game more smoothly.

 ## Getting Start
->It is a extension for chrome.
+>It is an extension for chrome.
 >Needless any private information.
 >Works on website [NBA Fantasy](https://nba.udn.com/fantasy/fantasy).